RoseHazenberg/Dataprocessing-RNA-Seq/README.md

 RNA-Seq is a snakemake pipeline for data analysis and data processing.
 RNA-Seq makes it possible to map the overall gene expression and thus the transcriptional activity of cells.
 This project focuses thus on differential analysis of gene expression of Arabidopsis transcriptome.

+RNA-Seq is a recreation of the project from [deshpan4 RNA-Seq-pipeline](https://github.com/deshpan4/RNA-Seq-pipeline).

 ## Repository structure
 Below is the repository structure after the workflow is executed.